Iman University

 The statement made by the U.S. Treasury mentions that some students at Iman University have been arrested for political and religious murders.
 Some believe that the school's curriculum deals mostly, if not exclusively, with Islamist studies, and that it is an incubator of extremism.
 Students are suspected of having assassinated three American missionaries, and "the number two leader for the Yemeni Socialist Party", Jarallah Omar.
 John Walker Lindh, now serving a 20-year prison sentence in connection with his participation in Afghanistan's Taliban army, is a former student of the university.

-After fighting in the city in September 2014, the new Huthi masters in San‘a’ closed the Al-Iman University.
+After the Battle of Sanaa (2014), the Houthi movement in San‘a’ closed the Al-Iman University.